LibraryCarpentry/lc-git/_episodes/03-sharing.md

 Writing objects: 100% (3/3), 226 bytes | 0 bytes/s, done.
 Total 3 (delta 0), reused 0 (delta 0)
 To https://github.com/<your_github_username/hello-world
- * [new branch]      master -> master
+ * [new branch]      main -> main
-Branch master set up to track remote branch master from origin.
+Branch main set up to track remote branch main from origin.
 ~~~
 {: .output}

-The nickname of our remote repository is "origin" and the default local branch name is "master".
+The nickname of our remote repository is "origin" and the local branch name is "main" because that is the name we gave it in the previous section.
 The `-u` flag tells git to remember the parameters, so that next time we can simply run `git push`
 and Git will know what to do.